-I hold a Ph.D. in Economics from LEM-CNRS (UMR 9221) University of Lille and from Ecole Normale Supérieure Paris-Saclay.
-My research interests are international macroeconomics and inequalities, with an emphasis on national and international financial cycles.
+I am an Associate Professor of Economics (maître de conférences) at the University of Strasbourg.
+I hold a Ph.D. in Economics from LEM-CNRS University of Lille and from Ecole Normale Supérieure Paris-Saclay.

 Abstract: How does debt maturity structure affect fire sales?
-By introducing debt maturity in a Fisherian deflation model, I show how it could trigger financial crises.
-Using a stock-flow analysis, I highlight that (i) an excessive reliance on short-term debt exacerbates the risk of financial crises through fire sales and (ii) it is driven by a rise in the term premium.
-These two testable predictions are empirically confirmed by a study based on 121 developing countries over the period 1970-2012.
-I highlight that debt maturity structure is a good early-warning indicator of fire sales, which provides information that adds up to the level of external debt.
+I show how debt maturity can trigger financial crises by introducing debt maturity in a Fisherian deflation model.
+In particular, using a stock/flow analysis, I find (i) that an excessive reliance on short-term debt exacerbates the risk of financial crises due to fire sales and (ii) that this risk is driven by a rise in the term premium.
+I confirm these two testable predictions with an empirical study of data from 69 emerging and developing countries from 1970 to 2017.
+This shows that debt maturity structure is a good early warning indicator of financial crises, which adds information compared with the level of external debt alone.

 Work in Progress

 - Assessing the distributional consequences of banking crises (with Clément Mathonnat and Jean-Marc Bédhat Atsebi)

 - The Consequences of the Dexia Crisis (with Maxime Fajeau and Alexandre Mayol)

 - Do Credit Distribution and Demography Matter for Regional Inequality? (with Florian Bonnet)

 - A Social Mobility Dividend (with Laila Ait Bihi Ouali and Mehdi El Herradi)